 • TUPE; and

 Lia gained considerable employment appellate experience during her time as a Judicial Assistant in the Court of Appeal.

 Lia has experience in a range of claims arising out of defective products.

-She was recently instructed as part of a team working on the UK claims that form part of a worldwide medical device group action.
+She is currently instructed in a prospective product liability group action.
+She was also recently instructed as part of a team working on the UK claims that form part of a worldwide medical device group action.

-She is also regularly instructed as sole counsel in isolated claims.
+She is also regularly instructed as sole counsel in isolated product liability claims.
 The breadth of her experience (e.g. in personal injury and general consumer matters) is highly valued by clients in this context.